Providers

 apt install -y snapd ufw dnsutils curl cron

-# Installation de LXD via Snap
+# Install LXD via Snap

 snap install lxd